qovert/dev_workstation/README.md

 - [ ] Follow my own dang advice and don't pipe scripts to shell over the internet 😧
 - [ ] Finish setting up deb stuff.
 - [ ] See if we can extend to Windows.
-Loooks like chocolatey?
+Looks like chocolatey?
 - [ ] Add iterm2 and tilix configs to dotfiles